 Owners of a 32 acre diversified farm in the Western Mountains of Maine seek farmers eager to farm this property.
 The land and infrastructure has developed over the past 20 years and currently supports a flock of 20-30 sheep, a draft horse, and a few laying hens.
 Owners have developed profitable fiber, lamb and maple syrup enterprises.
 The owners plan to live on the property for the rest of their lives.
 The legal structure may become an LLC with multiple members.
 The owners plan to continue working cooperatively with the younger farmers for 8-10 years while they learn and expand the business.
 The owners are looking for those with farming experience, a strong commitment to sustainability, interest in permaculture and energy to grow the business enough to pay themselves.

 The property is in Sumner, Maine, a small rural community approximately 30 minutes from Auburn, Lewiston, Norway, Bethel, Farmington and Rumford.
 The farm consists of 30 acres with 12 acres of fields and pastures.
 The rest is woods.
-Buildings include an 1850’s farmhouse with a carriage house and a timber frame barn built in 2003; a pole barn, sugar house, and fiber building built in 2010.
+Housing available here now is a cabin 22' x 22', off the grid, wood cook stove, at the edge of a back field.
+This rustic cabin has been lived in and enjoyed around all four seasons.
+We are open to the possibilities of adding a small solar electric option, composting toilet and gravity feed water.
+There also could be an option of rental property nearby; a pole barn, sugar house, and fiber building built in 2010.
 There is a vegetable garden, blueberries, apple trees and a dyers’ garden.

 Owners have been selling at fiber events for 10 years.
 While continuing the fiber and maple syrup enterprises selected candidate(s) would be encouraged to build other related enterprises such as angora bunnies, pastured poultry or other compatible interest.